Expats in Shanghai: A Guide to Living in Shanghai

 The best mode of transportation in Shanghai is the subway, which covers most parts of the city and is both cheap and fast.
 Shanghai is also a pedestrian and bicycle friendly city with wide sidewalks and designated bike lanes.

-12.Driving in Shanghai: China Driving Rules, Regulations, and Tips
+12.Driving in Shanghai: Shanghai Driving Rules, Regulations, and Tips

 You are not allowed to drive in Shanghai unless you have a proper license.
-A foreign driver's license cannot be used directly in China, you need to exchange the foreign driver's license for a Chinese driving permit.
+A foreign driver's license cannot be used directly in Shanghai, you need to exchange the foreign driver's license for a Shanghai driving permit.

 Expat managers may use company cars with drivers.
 If you live in a community for foreigners, there will be shuttle services to and from international schools or important transportation hubs.